 The Scottish Government places a strong emphasis on placemaking and a design-led approach within the planning system.
-This approach is set out within the Place Principle and embedded within Scottish Planning designing

-Policy and the emerging National Planning Framework 4 as well as other key Scottish Government policy documents Designing Streets and Creating Places.
-This guidance sets out how
+This approach is set out within the Place Principle,1 embedded within Scottish Planning Policy, as well as other key Scottish Government policy documents Designing Streets and Creating Places.